fredcodee/BugTracker/README.md

 and developers effectively

 ## What problem does Bugtrackerr solve ?
-- To keep track of reported software bugs in software development projects.
+- To keep track of reported software bugs and feature requests in software development projects.
 It may be regarded as a type of issue tracking system

 ### Tools:
 - Flask